chrisfitkin/serverless-graphql-boilerplate-api/README.md

   - [ ] Add GraphQL Query examples for posts, comments, and users
 - Epic 2: Testing
   - [ ] Implement Mocha testing for Post type
+  - [ ] Refactor post type testing as reusable functions for models and resolvers
+  - [ ] Add testing for post type Mutation resolvers
   - [ ] Add testing and test coverage to server
   - [ ] Add testing for comment type
   - [ ] Add testing for user type